HyperCore-Team/nom-multichain-docs/src/security.md

 ## Emergency Mode

 The emergency mode for the decentralized bridge is designed to prevent any damage should a failure occurs.
+Only the administrator can put the bridge on each network in an emergency state.

 There are 4 possible states in total: